About the summit

 Ing.
 Martin Kultan

-general director / CEO, DÔVERA zdravotná poisťovňa, a.s, Slovak Republic
+general director / CEO, DÔVERA zdravotná poisťovňa, a.s,

-CEO, Penta Hospitals CZ
+chief commercial and marketing officer, Penta Hospitals CZ

 Czech Republic